Professional Bull Riders: 2024–present

+Since 2025, the majority of UTB regular-season events include Team Series exhibition events known as the Monster Energy Team Challenge, which consist of two teams competing against each other after the completion of the first round of the regular UTB event.
+Team Challenge events are broadcast on CBS.
+The 2025 PBR World Finals were also televised live on The Cowboy Channel.
+In July 2025, PBR announced new agreements to supplant the collapsed Merit TV deal, with Fox Nation acquiring season 2 of Last Cowboy Standing and a ten-week PBR Friday Night Live package beginning in August 2025, and CW Sports acquiring Saturday and Sunday Team Series broadcasts.

+In November 2025, it was announced that Unleash the Beast Series events would return exclusively to Paramount+ under a five-year deal beginning in the 2026 season, aligned with the final year of its overall contract with CBS Sports (which will continue to feature its existing Team Challenge "Game of the Week" package on the CBS network).

 Current statistics

-The PBR web site tracks many statistics regarding the performances of bull riders and bulls during the season and throughout its history.
+The PBR website tracks many statistics regarding the performances of bull riders and bulls during the season and throughout its history.
 There is the 90-Points Club, which has been tracking rides that have been scored over 90 points since 1998.
 Then there is the high marked bull ride statistic, which has been tracked for many seasons.
 Each season it tracks the highest bull scores throughout and until the Finals have concluded.
 And then there is the all time money earners statistic, which tallies the bull riders in order of who has earned the most money in their careers.
 Additionally, the success rate for an 8-second ride was 46 percent in 1995, had dropped to 26 percent by 2012, then climbed roughly 3 percent to about 29 percent for 2017 and 2018.
 This lower modern rate has been attributed to the selective breeding of bulls.